Best dive insurance (2025 update)

 Cancellation

-Yes for travel plans
+Yes (with travel plans)

 Equipment coverage